libin/rubymotion-learn/projects.md

 projects tested on my 2008 mbp

-yesterday there were 13 projects
+6th May 13 projects

 7th May 28 projects

-8th May 37 projects
+8th May 39 projects

 expecting more people will push their projects today to github